The Madonna and Jesus

 To understand paintings of the Madonna Mary, you should know that…

 - People believed there had been actual portraits of Mary painted by St Luke.

 - The Church had a guarded attitude to women.
 After all, Eve the temptress had been a woman…

 There is no attempt at historical accuracy.
 Painters, especially in the Renaissance period, painted Mary as a queen (see right) even though they knew that she was a 1st century peasant girl from rural Palestine.
 Modern painters try to show her with some historical accuracy; medieval painters had no such inhibitions.

-Medieval paintings of the Madonna seem to have come from a need for a mother figure, as had been worshipped in many ancient religions.
-Various people challenged this idea: the Nestorians in the 5th century AD, and the Reformation in the 16th century.
+- Medieval paintings of the Madonna Mary show a mother figure, very like the goddesses in ancient religions.
+Not everybody was happy with this, and various people challenged the idea: the Nestorians in the 5th century AD, and the Reformation in the 16th century.
 Nestorius denied that the Virgin could properly be called the ‘Mother of God’: she was the mother only of Christ the human, not the divine person.
-That view was soundly rejected by the Council of Ephesus in 431, and the image of the ‘Mother and Child’ received the official stamp of approval.
+That view was soundly rejected by the Council of Ephesus in 431 AD, and the image of ‘Mother and Child’ received the official stamp of approval.

 Was Mary, the Madonna, worshipped?

 - In the 12th and 13th century there was something labelled ‘Mariolatry’ – idolatry of Mary.
 It happened in the era of religious devotion following the Crusades.
 It reached its most fervent form in the Gothic cathedrals of France, which were often dedicated to ‘Our Lady’ — ‘Notre Dame’, see right the statue of Mary in Notre Dame Cathedral, Paris.